 - Then, tamp a little of the coffee in the basket (not too much not to block the water flow when brewing).

 - Fill the lower portion with hot water over the chamber valve.

 - Place the Moka pot into fire/heat for about 4 minutes or until the brew comes out in the collector part.

-- When all the coffee is up, remove the Moka pot immediately and serve; we want to stop the heating process to avoid burning your coffee (we don't want a bitter cup).
+- When all the coffee rises to the upper chamber, remove the Moka pot immediately and serve; we want to stop the heating process to avoid burning your coffee (we don't want a bitter cup).
 Alternatively, you can cool the Moka under the tap with cold water, thus preventing it from heating up and burning the coffee.